-PFRS 15, Revenue from Contracts with Customers

-PFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+PFRS 15, Revenue from Contracts with Customers PFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under PFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in PFRS 15 provide a more structured approach to measuring and recognizing revenue.

 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under PFRSs.
-Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018.
-The Fund plans to adopt the new standard on the required effective date once adopted locally.
+Either a full retrospective application or a modified retrospective application is required.
+The Fund plans to adopt the new standard on the required effective date.